-Here is a quick little round up of different tips on how to stop binge eating and how to heal from binge eating.
+Here is a quick little round up of different tips on how to stop binge eating and how to heal from binge eating disorder.
 Several of these tips are longer posts in other parts on this blog, so you can bookmark this page and come back and read more when you are ready or just go through the tips quickly.
 Enjoy!

 1.)Eat a balanced, healthy breakfast with protein every morning.
 Starting your day off with a solid meal will stave off hunger and mindless eating during the day that can trigger binge eating.

 3.)Get Support.
 Binge eating is a disease of isolation and secrets.
 When you attempt to recover in private, you perpetuate the isolation that drives the disorder.
 Getting support helps you to be accountable and helps you to talk it out with other people who are going through the same issues.
 Good places to go to for support: A therapist, a 12 step group, an online support forum, online or telephone meetings or the Recover From Binge Eating online program to help support and teach you how to stop binge eating.

 4.)Don’t let yourself get very hungry.
 When you let yourself get very hungry, your blood sugar drops which in impairs cognitive skills.
 Your body just needs glucose and it needs it now, so instinctively, you will start to grab for anything you can to raise blood sugar.
 Instead, use the hunger and satiety scale to help yourself eat what your body needs.
 One of the tricks that people use when they are figuring out how to stop binge eating is to eat protein first, at least 30 minutes before a meal to help stabilize their blood sugar.